Gallopsled/pwntools-binutils/README.md

 ## Ubuntu

+**NOTE**: As of Ubuntu 16.04 (Xenial), there are [packages for most architectures](https://launchpad.net/ubuntu/xenial/+source/binutils).
+You should just be able to `apt-get install binutils-arm-gnueabihf binutils-mipsel-linux-gnu`.

 The Ubuntu installation process uses a [Personal Package Archive (PPA) hosted by Ubuntu's Launchpad](https://launchpad.net/~pwntools/+archive/ubuntu/binutils).
 These work by modifying a single `binutils-cross` `.deb` source archive, and changing the architecture.

 No source code is changed, as the `binutils-cross` targets rely on the `binutils-source` package being installed, which is completely separate.